stflavian/RETMAP/README.md

 ## Terms of use

-CAPPA is an open-source project licenced under the MIT licence.
+RETMAP is an open-source project licenced under the MIT licence.
 Usage of this software in a scientific work should be cited accordingly.

 ## Authorship